 Elizabeth’s Furnace Fat Ass 50K

-Entry to this event for the 2014 is closed.
+Entry to this event for 2015 will open in late January.

 A 50-Kilometer Run in the Elizabeth’s Furnace/Signal Knob area of the George Washington National Forest in the Fort Valley of Virginia.

 The Elizabeth’s Furnace Fat Ass 50K run will be held on Saturday March 14th beginning at 7:00 AM.
 The start and finish will be in the Signal Knob parking lot in the George Washington National Forest (at the northern end of the Fort Valley) off of Route 678, west and south of Front Royal, Virginia.

 The Elizabeth’s Furnace 50K course is very challenging, composed primarily of mountainous, technical single-track trails, with some stretches of fire roads.
 Total elevation gain is approximately 6,070 feet.
 Since the race is being held in the mountains in late winter, the weather can be unpredictable, so be prepared!
 Virtually the entire course is forested, so blowdowns and other trail obstacles may be encountered.
 Under normal conditions there will not be any significant stream crossings, but wet feet and mud are likely on the Mudhole Gap and lower Sherman Gap portions of the run, and in wetter years, in other portions of the course.
 And the five stream crossings in the Mudhole Gap section may, under unusual circumstances, turn into significant water obstacles (see 2010 event photos).
 If you are not used to running for extended periods unaided on very technical trail, you may want to pass on this run.